bigmlcom/python/docs/index.rst

 using an implicitly built
-``BigML()`` connection object (see the ``Authentication`` section for more details on how to set your credentials) and return a ``TimeSeries`` object that you can use to obtain local forecasts.
+``BigML()`` connection object (see the ``Authentication`` section for more details on how to set your credentials) and return a ``TimeSeries`` object that will be stored in the ``./storage`` directory and you can use to obtain local forecasts.
 If you want to use a
-specfic connection object for the remote retrieval, you can set it as second
+specfic connection object for the remote retrieval or a different storage directory, you can set it as second
 parameter:

 .. code-block:: python